myersadamk/treasure-hunt/PROBLEM.md

 ## Problem  - Find the treasure fast!
 A treasure map was uncovered, but the map only shows the starting location.
-The path from the origin to the treasure is given as series of steps.
+The path from the origin to the treasure is given as series of distances.

 "Walk north for 2 hours, then ride a horse at trot speed heading east for 15 minutes..."